auschill/ParallelProgrammingLabs/docs/Labs/Lab3_IO_Planning.md

 * Select Do not import I/O ports at this time, and click Next.

-* In the Default Board form, select PYNQ-Z2.
+* In the Default Board form, select ZYNQ AUP ZU3.

 * Click Next.